What does the spread of the Coronavirus mean for Black Muslim communities?

 Interested in joining our coalition and finding out how YOU can get involved?
 We'd love to hear from you!

-We are incredibly saddened and horrified by the murder of George Floyd by Officer Derek Chauvin in Minneapolis.
-This death is one of all too many examples of racial violence against Black people in the United States - Ahmaud Arbery, Yaasin Mohamad, Breonna Taylor, and Tony McDade are just a few of the individuals that we have lost in the last several months.
 The National Black Muslim COVID Coalition is committed to continuing the work of organizing and connecting our communities to respond to both COVID-19 and the ongoing plague of white supremacy and racism.

 We need YOUR help reaching our goals.
 Please support the coalition with a monetary donation (c/o Muslim Wellness Foundation, a 501c3 nonprofit organization), volunteering your time and/or sharing our resources in your networks.
 Thank you and may God reward you for your support!